Wolf Pack Wednesday: Languages and Cultures

 French and Spanish

 If you had French and/or Spanish in high school, then you'll need to take the Loyola language placement exam.
 It is important that you take this as soon as possible, before you arrive on campus, so we can place you into the appropriate level of language.

 Latin and Ancient Greek

 Did you take Latin while in high school?
 How about ancient Greek?
 Are you thinking about going to law school or medical school?
 Latin and Greek fulfill your language requirement and help you prepare for your future.
-If you took at least two years of either language, you should consider taking the Latin or Greek placement exam, which is available online for students.
+If you took at least two years of either language, you should consider taking the Latin or Greek placement exam.

 German and Italian

 Have you studied German or Italian?
 For these languages, we do not test, but you will interview with a professor when you arrive for the semester.